PatriciaCostalonga/your_time/README.md

 Your Time - Clock

-Take your time to gaze at this simple analog clock made with JS and CSS.
+Take your time to admire this simple analog clock made with JS and CSS.